c-stauffer/WebIOPi/README.md

 ## Getting Started

-A NuGet package is [now available](https://www.nuget.org/packages/WebIOPiClient), but you can also clone the repository and build the project.
+A NuGet package is [now available](https://www.nuget.org/packages/WebIOPiClient), but continuous integration/deployment is not yet implemented so it may be out of date.
+If you have Visual Studio 2017, you can build the project yourself.

 ### Prerequisites